barmanmokhtari28-cell/cl-ytkos/README.md

   fit at any of those, it posts the thumbnail + title + a link to watch on YouTube instead of the file, so you never lose the notification entirely — you just don't get the video file for that one.
-- **YouTube sometimes blocks cloud IPs** (including GitHub's) with a "Sign in to confirm you're not a bot" error.
-If you start seeing `download failed` errors in the Actions logs, the fix is to export YouTube cookies from your own logged-in browser (via a browser extension like "Get cookies.txt"), add the file's contents as a new secret `YT_COOKIES`, and I can adjust the script to use it — just come back and tell me if this happens.
+- **YouTube blocks cloud IPs** (including GitHub's) with a "Sign in to confirm you're not a bot" error fairly often — this is expected, not a bug in the script.
+The bot already tries a workaround automatically (a different YouTube "client" that sometimes avoids the check), but for full reliability add your own cookies:
+  1. In your normal browser, install a cookie-export extension (e.g.
+     "Get cookies.txt LOCALLY" for Chrome/Firefox).
+  2. Log into YouTube with any Google account (a spare/throwaway account is safer than your main one — cookies used for automation can occasionally get flagged).
+  3. On youtube.com, use the extension to export cookies in Netscape format, and copy the entire file contents.
+  4. In the repo: **Settings → Secrets and variables → Actions → New
+     repository secret**, name it `YT_COOKIES`, and paste the file contents as the value.
+  5. Re-run the workflow.
+Once cookies are picked up you'll see `Using YouTube cookies: yes` at the top of the run's log.
+  Cookies expire eventually (weeks to months) — if blocking errors return later, just re-export and update the secret.
 - Public repos get free GitHub Actions minutes for scheduled jobs like this; nothing to pay as long as you stay on the public tier.